abuelgasimsaadeldin/Image_Classification/README.md

 # Image_Classification
-Image Classification Training and Inference using Single and Multiple Camera Streams
+Image Classification Training and Inference using Single and Multiple Camera Streams with inferences on Jetson Nano